Skip to content

 Other health issues and risks.
 You may have other medical conditions that dictate which epilepsy medications you can or cannot safely take.
 For example, liver and kidney disease may alter the levels of epilepsy medication in your bloodstream.
 Your doctor may also consider your risk of osteoporosis before prescribing an epilepsy drug.
 Some epilepsy drugs can cause bone loss and lead to osteoporosis.
 A vitamin D supplement may be needed.
 Menopause and other hormone changes can also affect the choice of epilepsy medication.

 Pregnancy.
+You can have a normal pregnancy.
+Talk to your doctor before you try to get pregnant so that you can choose the safest medication for both seizure control and for your baby.
 Some epilepsy medicines can harm an unborn baby.
-For example, valproate is not recommended for women in their child-bearing years.
+For example, valproate is not recommended for women in their childbearing years.
 The medicine is known to interfere with the growth and development of a baby in the womb and has been linked to birth defects.
 Other drugs may also have some risk of birth defects.
-Having seizures while pregnant also poses serious risks including miscarriage, trauma related to falling, and lack of oxygen to the fetus.
+Having seizures while pregnant also poses serious risks, including miscarriage, trauma related to falling, and lack of oxygen to the fetus.
 Pregnancy itself can affect how your body breaks down an epilepsy drug.
 And that can put you at risk for breakthrough seizures or side effects.
-If you are pregnant or planning to become pregnant, talk to your doctor as soon as possible.
 You may need to change your medication or adjust your dose.
 Never stop taking your medication without first talking to a doctor.
+During your pregnancy you will need to see a specialist to monitor your pregnancy and the health of your baby.